SonyResearch/dcase2025_stereo_seld_data_generator/README.md

 * `make_aziele2valuexy_0deg.py` script is a reference for making the binary file.

 ## Citation
+If you found this tool useful, please consider citing
 ```bibtex
 @article{shimada2025stereo,
   title={Stereo Sound Event Localization and Detection with Onscreen/offscreen Classification},